 Defining spirituality as a combination of inner-peace and personal growth, suffering is what drives our spiritual seeking, just as natural selection is what drives the evolutionary process.
 What we are seeking is higher spiritual fitness, analogous to Darwinian fitness , that enables us to sit on higher equanimity mountain top, the domain of great spiritual teachers.
 Enters, Charles, the guru on the mountain and one of my personal archetypes.
 From my lowly place in the desert, I looked across the desert plain below me to Charles sitting high up on his mountain top, a metaphor for our different levels of spiritual evolution.

-Defining inner peace in a Buddhist sense in terms of suffering.
-Buddha taught about what causes our suffering and how to end our suffering.
-As for personal growth, a vast and probably endless process, here I am focusing on understanding and using our archetypes as an aspect of our Jungian individuation process.
+Personal growth here focuses on understanding and using our archetypes as an aspect of our Jungian individuation process.
 Our archetypes are real but operate primarily at the subconscious level.
 They are creatures of our species’ genes and the evolutionary process.
 They were the spirit guides or allies of indigenous shamans and peoples.
 Through my story, I invite you to meet and make use of your own archetypes, as they are metaphors and symbols with emotional content and meaning that can help you problem solve and deal more effectively with your life challenges.

 With my background as a professor of science (zoology, with specialty in evolutionary genetics) and later in my life, as a mental health therapist, I have a unique perspective on how the sciences in general, and particularly evolutionary biology, can give us deeper insights into the spiritual growth process.
 These insights are more like hypotheses, but hypotheses that you can test for yourself in your own spiritual journey.
 Some of the science I will discuss is pretty heavy.
 There is no way around this if you are to understand what I am saying and why.
 At the same time, I did not want the science to get too much in the way of the story itself.
 Finding this balance was more than challenging, sort of like the vision quest itself.